These are extraordinary times.

 In general, COVID-19 appears to be less severe among children than among adults.

 While severe cases of pediatric COVID-19 are reported to be rare, some groups seem to be at elevated risk of negative outcomes.
 Children with comorbidities, such as pre-existing cardiac or respiratory conditions, may be at a higher risk for severe COVID-19 requiring hospitalization.
-Furthermore, it has recently been suggested that previously asymptomatic children may develop a hyperinflammatory syndrome with multiorgan failure.
+Furthermore, a very small fraction of children exposed to the COVID-19 virus may develop a severe hyperinflammatory condition called multisystem inflammatory syndrome in children (MIS-C) which is often accompanied by symptoms of fever, abdominal pain, vomiting, and diarrhea and by extreme inflammation in organs such as the intestine or heart.
 Finally, it is not yet known whether COVID-19 may have long-term negative health outcomes for children.
 Severe acute respiratory syndrome (SARS), another respiratory virus, was found to have negative impacts on children’s aerobic capacity 15 months after they were ill.
 Therefore, while children comprise a small fraction of global COVID-19 cases and their symptoms are often mild, the potential for negative health outcomes in children due to transmission in schools cannot be discounted.

 The incubation period of a disease is defined as the time from exposure to a disease-causing agent to the time when clinical signs of a disease first appear.
 This period may vary between individuals and is often reported as a range.
-For COVID-19, the average incubation period is around 7.7 days in children and 5.4 days in adults but can range to up to 14 days.
+For COVID-19, the average incubation period is around seven days in children and five days in adults, but can range to up to 14 days.

 It is possible for individuals to spread COVID-19 prior to experiencing any symptoms.
-Studies suggest that transmission of COVID-19 can occur as early as five days before onset of symptoms.
+Studies suggest that transmission of COVID-19 can occur as early as five days before onset of symptoms, though it is most typically limited to the one to three days prior to the onset of symptoms.
 For mild cases not requiring hospitalization, studies suggest that an individual is no longer able to transmit disease ten days after first experiencing symptoms (as long as they do not have a fever and have improved clinically).
-Severe COVID-19 cases may have a longer infectious period; one study found that the infectious period among 129 severely or critically ill hospitalized patients ranged from 0 days to 20 days after symptom onset with a median of 8 days after onset.
-According to the World Health Organization (WHO), two consecutive negative laboratory test results, taken at least 24 hours apart, can be used to determine the end of the infectious period.
+Severe COVID-19 cases may have a longer infectious period.
+According to the World Health Organization (WHO), the infectious period of asymptomatic individuals who have tested positive for COVID-19 can be assumed to have ended on the tenth day after the positive test.
+The infectious period for symptomatic individuals can be assumed to have ended after ten days have passed since symptom onset and after fever and respiratory symptoms have been resolved for at least three days.

 Studies of households indicate that transmission from children to other children or to adults is much less common than transmission from adults to children or transmission between adults.

 Children’s ability to transmit COVID-19 (“infectivity”) is dependent on their susceptibility to infection, development of symptoms, viral load, and their risk factors for exposure and for exposing others.
-Contact tracing studies indicate that children were the index case (original infected person) less than 10% of the time, although further analysis accounting for asymptomatic children suggests 21% of cases could be attributed to transmission by children.
-Studies of households indicate that transmission from children to other children or to adults is much less common than transmission from adults to children or transmission between adults.
-For example, in a study in Chicago, children were responsible for 26% of secondary cases, spreading the virus both to other children and adults; in a larger study in the Netherlands, children were responsible for <5% of secondary cases and again spread the virus to other children and to adults.
+Contact tracing studies indicate that children were not usually the index case (original infected person) in an infection cluster and that children with COVID-19 may be less infectious than adults with COVID-19.
+Studies of households also indicate that transmission from children to other children or to adults is much less common than transmission from adults to children or transmission between adults.
+In the limited available data from schools that are meeting in person, transmission between children has also been reported to be low.
+In fact, reopening schools with COVID-19 risk reduction measures in place in many countries did not lead to increased case counts in those countries.

 One potential reason for reduced infectivity of children is their reduced susceptibility to infection, which would reduce their overall likelihood of acquiring and transmitting the virus to others.